top of page

 Assemblage / Collage

-When working in the studio I utilise materials mostly found whilst walking in urban environments.
-I am drawn to items which retain an essence of the location within which they were discovered.
+I'm drawn to items which retain an essence of the location within which they were discovered.
 Items which hold their own narrative, a past life visible through a particular patina or decay.
+I am also drawn to objects which have an element of glamour, a link to an underworld, a seediness associated with urban nightlife.

-I have collected found objects for over 30 years now.
-This process began in childhood with collecting stones, fossils and artifacts found in ploughed fields along the Welsh border.
 Litter also had great impact on me as a child.
 In a rural environment a discarded crisp packet becomes something so obvious that it demands to be picked up.
-Occasionally this litter may be a handwritten note or train ticket which betrays the history of its previous owner and elevates it to become part of a collection.
+Occasionally this litter may be a handwritten note or train ticket which betrays the history of its previous owner and elevates it to become part of a collection in the studio.

 .

-Unique objects such as handwritten notes, shopping lists or items which have been twisted or torn through nervous anxiety often hold a biographical echo of their past owner or place it was found.
+Handwritten notes, shopping lists or items which have been twisted or torn through nervous anxiety often hold a biographical echo of their past owner or place it was found they can be incorporated to form a narative in a piece or grouped to give a broader sense of society.

 When amassed in quantity these items can become units from which larger objects can be made.